-After installing the disposable set, the user should verify the correct placement of the individual elements, prior to initiating a collection procedure.
+After installing the disposable components, the user should verify the correct placement of the individual elements, prior to initiating a collection procedure.
 It is important that the tubing remain free of any twists or occlusions which could cause a flow obstruction.

-Transporting the Device
+Transporting the device

-Alert: To ensure stability during transport, lower the IV poles and check that the reservoir weigher is no higher than 129 cm (51 in) from the floor.
+Alert: To ensure stability during transport, lower the IV poles and check that the reservoir weigher is no higher than 51 in (129 cm) from the floor.